 Circle 8/ Explorations Group: The women of Circle 8 vary their study from year to year, occasionally choosing the PW Horizon’s materials, but most often using outside books for discussion.
 This year’s study will be “Short Stories by Jesus: the Enigmatic Parables by a Controversial Rabbi,” by Amy-Jill Levine.
 While study is important, the faithful friendships and fellowship we enjoy are a highlight of this group as we journey through life’s challenges and celebrations.
 Members are in a variety of roles, some in the professional world, some full-time domestic and volunteer, some with high school and college-aged children.
 We meet on the second Monday of each month, at 6:30pm, in individual homes and at the church.
 We welcome visitors and new members.
 For more information contact Diana Merrifield email@example.com

 Campus Ministry at Davidson College Presbyterian Church seeks to show students at Davidson College the love of God through compassion, prayer, love, and support.
 To learn more about our many programs, sign up to receive email updates by clicking here.

 UKirk is the Presbyterian (USA) Campus Ministry at Davidson College.
 We are a welcoming, affirming, and inclusive faith community.
-During the fall 2020 semester, we will meet weekly via Zoom for discussion and prayer.
-A small group offering is also available.
+We meet weekly on Mondays from 5:45 – 7:00 p.m. for a meal, discussion, and prayer.

 The Adopt-A-Student program pairs Davidson College students with DCPC members for a “family away from home.”
 Students and host families may share meals, worship together, carpool to the airport, and more.